PiDiBi/market-place-template-solution/README.md

 # market-place-template-solution
 Create VM for transfer image from other storage and create VM from this image.
 This tempalte solution is ready for Azure Market Place (AMP)
+* create temp TransferVM and with customscript extension transfer image of OS to local storage
+* create VM from this transfered image and runs post isntall powershell script using customscript extension

 ## files
 1. Deploy-AzureResourceGroup.ps1 - edit parmeters inside or pass them - for testing deployment